YanZuJ/LPGenie/README.md

 ## Important Notes
 - This app uses a WLS Academic Gurobi License which expires on September.
 2024 Replace gurobi.lic with another valid WLS Academic license gurobi.lic to continue using the application after expiry period.
-- This folder includes a UploadTemplateFinal2.xlsx which contains test data to upload into the application.
+- This folder includes a UploadTemplateFinal.xlsx which contains test data to upload into the application.
 - This web application allows you to deploy online and it will be accessible via a link on JuliaHub.
 When deploying, **charges will apply.** Our JuliaHub repsository can be found here: https://juliahub.com/ui/Projects/b3766e7a-9051-4568-99de-dadd00abc8e4/138840a2-88ef-4f32-b6e8-a4951841a968.
 To deploy, switch to Source -> Connect. **Ensure you have input your payment details in JuliaHub before deploying.**
 - This folder includes trialangela.ipynb and trialjoe.ipynb as backend workings for our testings.
 You may ignore these files